-The Debt Management Program work plan for FY 2019-20 anticipates a major focus on reviewing refinancing options for existing Lease Revenue debt and potential new Lease Revenue debt for the Ice Centre expansion.
-Total debt issuance in FY 2019-20 for the City and its related entities is estimated at approximately \$815 million comprised of new money and refunding issuances.
-Of that amount, \$572 million has already been issued, consisting of \$502 million in General Obligation bonds (new issuance and refunding) and \$70 million in conduit multifamily housing bonds.
-Of the remaining \$243 million of planned issuance, it is estimated that \$140 million will be issued for the expansion of the Solar4America Ice Centre pending City Council approval of feasibility report and direction to proceed, \$45 million in conduit multifamily housing bonds, up to \$51.7 million of Lease Revenue refunding bonds and up to \$6.5 million in commercial paper for the expansion of the City Hall campus to accommodate additional office space for the San José Community Energy Department ("SJCE Department") in the 4th and San Fernando street garage.
+The Debt Management Program work plan for FY 2020-21 anticipates a major focus on, reviewing refinancing options for existing Airport Revenue Bonds, planning activity for General Obligation Bonds for Measure T projects, and planning for potential new and refunding Lease Revenue bonds for the Central Service Yard and Fire Training Center.
+Total debt issuance in FY 2020-21 for the City and its related entities is estimated at approximately \$1.20 billion comprised of new money and refunding issuances.
+Of that amount, \$692 million has already been issued, consisting of \$130 million in Tax Revenue Anticipation Notes, \$356 million in Lease Revenue bonds (new issuance and refunding for Civic Center), \$146 million in Lease Revenue bonds (Ice Centre expansion), and \$60 million in conduit multifamily housing bonds.
+Of the remaining \$512 million of planned issuance, it is estimated that \$442 million will be for Airport Refunding bonds and \$70 million in conduit multifamily housing bonds.

-Additional projects for FY 2019-20 include, but are not limited to continued efforts in the development of a long-range financing plan for the 10-year, \$1.4 billion capital improvement plan for the Regional Wastewater Facility.
-Other work efforts include the renewal and extension of the Direct Placement agreement with US Bank for the Series 2008E Bonds (Ice Centre), continued monitoring of private activity at tax-exempt financed facilities; strategies to utilize and leverage improvements for downtown projects; and adoption of the Administrative Disclosure Policy and Procedures.
+Additional projects for FY 2020-21 include, but are not limited to, continued development of a long-range financing plan for the 10-year, \$1.4 billion capital improvement plan for the Regional Wastewater Facility.
+Other work effort will include the analysis and preparation of proceedings for the potential issuance of pension obligation bonds, issuance of future conduit housing bonds, and administration of outstanding conduit housing bonds, continued monitoring of private activity at tax-exempt financed facilities; and strategies to utilize and leverage improvements for downtown.